MarkBuffalo/coronavirus-stats/README.md

 # Why did you make this?

+You do your part to help stop the spread of misinformation.

-There's a lot of misinformation surrounding the coronavirus pandemic.
+There's a lot of bad information surrounding the coronavirus pandemic.
 You've probably heard a million and a half people downplaying the severity for months.
 This bot attempts to show you basic stats that the average person can understand.

 Please get your information from the [Center for Disease Control](https://www.cdc.gov/coronavirus/2019-ncov/index.html), the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) and reputable media outlets.
 Many people do not have your best interests in mind; some are ignorant, some are malicious.